Hugh Roe O'Donnell: Siege of Donegal

 On 18 March 1601, the government recognised Niall Garbh as the rightful chief of the O'Donnell clan.
 Hugh Roe O'Donnell marched on Lifford in April 1601, forcing Niall Garbh and his forces to temporarily retreat to Derry.
 Following the Earl of Clanricarde's death in May, O'Donnell concentrated his forces at Ballymote in anticipation of an attack from Clanricarde's successor.
 This allowed Niall Garbh to take Donegal Abbey in August and occupy it as a garrison, installing 500 English troops.
 His hold over Donegal was his greatest blow against O'Donnell; it virtually prevented O'Donnell from entering Tyrconnell and led to a month-long siege.
 The siege climaxed on 19 September, when a fire in the garrison's store detonated several barrels of gunpowder and caused the abbey to collapse.
 O'Donnell hurriedly ordered his men to attack, leading to a chaotic engagement amidst the burning abbey.
 Niall Garbh's defeat seemed certain, but the loyalist forces held out until a relief force arrived and forced O'Donnell to call off the attack.
 Many of Niall Garbh's troops were killed during the battle, including his brother Conn Oge.

-Niall Garbh was so unsettled by his losses at the siege that, with Docwra's permission, he began negotiating with O'Donnell to became his tanist.
+Niall Garbh was so unsettled by his losses at the siege that, with Docwra's permission, he began negotiating with O'Donnell to become his tanist.
 Niall Garbh's conditions were so numerous that O'Donnell discarded negotiations.